-BAE Systems operates a formal two way consultative process with pensioners.
-The JPC represents all pensioners of the BAE Systems Pension Scheme and the Royal Ordnance Pension Scheme.
-It examines and presents the views of pensioners on matters of general pensions interest or concern for those in receipt of a pension in these schemes so that these issues can be discussed between pensioners, BAE Systems and the pension scheme Trustees.
+The JPC represents all pensioners of the BAE Systems Pension Scheme and the Royal Ordnance Pension Scheme (ROPS).
+Pensioner Representatives who sit on the JPC play an important role in the consultative process between the Company, the Trustees and the membership.
+The JPC examines and presents the views of pensioners on matters of general pensions interest or concern for those in receipt of a pension from these schemes.

-A number of pensioners' associations have been set up by ex-employees, who regularly get together to organise social events and outings which are separate from the Joint Pensioners Committee.
+A number of pensioner associations have been set up by ex-employees, who regularly get together to organise social events and outings which are separate from the JPC.
 Some of these groups are more formally constituted than others.
-All groups and associations listed welcome new members so why not contact them and join in.
+All groups and associations listed welcome new members, so why not contact them and join in.